cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 ### Triangle They Out

 * Triangle They Out, they always do
-* Top or bottom of tri - good time to start looking for a reversal
-* Corrective activity (aka a pull back)
+* A Triangle They Out is really nothing more then corrective activity (aka a pull back)
+* If you don't get stopped out then typically this is where you can add to your winning position
 * Don't want to take the countertrend trade because you are fighting time frame continuity
-* Good time to add during triangle they out

 ### Kicking Pattern